jamesbrandecon/NPDemand.jl/README.md

 [![Build Status](https://travis-ci.com/jamesbrandecon/NPDemand.jl.svg?branch=master)](https://travis-ci.com/jamesbrandecon/NPDemand.jl)

-This package has been significantly re-designed.
+This package has been significantly re-designed as part of a work in progress with Giovanni Compiani and Adam Smith.
 I have removed the functionality for variable/model selection, but have significantly increased the performance of the package and improved the simplicity of use.
+The old code has been saved in the `copy_old_code` branch, if for some reason that code is useful for you.

-Please let me know if you have any suggestions for the package.
+Please let me know if you have any suggestions for the package or find any bugs.

 ## Installation
 The package is not registered.
 To install, use